chrisguest75/typescript_examples/24_packages/README.md

 TODO:

-* Create a package that supports both ESM and CJS.
 * Testable in jest with ESM.
 CJS is working.
-* Remove the tests from the package
 * Rebuild when code is modified - fixing the nonsense undetected dependency changes
 * Add dependencies to the package omit or something.
 * Spellcheck
 * Directory to Markdown - a package to create markdown directories.
-* Build types for packages that don't have them.

 DEMONSTRATES: